 Fujairah is the hidden gem of the UAE, offering natural landscapes, historical sites, and thrilling outdoor activities.
 Unlike its bustling neighbouring city, Dubai, Fujairah offers more natural wonders like rugged mountains, pristine beaches, and a rich cultural heritage.
 From adventure seekers to history enthusiasts or even people who wish for a relaxing getaway, this city has plenty for every one.
-This Fujairah travel guide will help you with the best things to do in Fujairah for an unforgettable experience.
+This guide will help you with the best things to do in Fujairah for an unforgettable experience.

 Visit Mohamed bin Zayed Mosque and other temples in Fujairah.
 In addition to Al Badiyah Mosque, Fujairah has several other incredibly beautiful mosques.
 Sheikh Zayed Mosque in Fujairah is among the biggest mosques in the UAE, adorned with white domes and intricate designs of Islamic architecture.
 The infidels are not allowed to enter, but the outside is simply breathtaking.

 Fujairah is home to some of the most luxurious resorts in the UAE, making it a great destination for a relaxing getaway.
 Resorts like Le Méridien Al Aqah Beach Resort, Miramar Al Aqah Beach Resort, and Fairmont Fujairah Beach Resort offer world-class hospitality, private beaches, and rejuvenating spa treatments.
 Enjoy a day at the spa, indulge in fine dining, or simply relax by the pool with breathtaking sea views.
+Travellers looking for a slower paced finish to their UAE trip often extend a stay like this into a broader Dubai classic city tour itinerary, closing out the holiday on the coast.

 Food lovers visiting Fujairah will delight in its diverse culinary scene, which blends traditional Emirati flavors with fresh seafood delights.
 Local restaurants like Al Meshwar and Sadaf serve authentic dishes such as Machboos, a fragrant spiced rice with meat, and Harees, a hearty wheat and meat porridge.
 For a unique experience, visitors can savor a beachside barbecue at one of the luxurious resorts or explore the Fujairah Fish Market, where they can handpick the freshest catches and have them cooked to perfection on the spot.